RoundBearChoi/CPP_FightingGame_2/README.md

 # CPP Fighting Game 2

-Developed by Roundbeargames, indie game developer based in South Korea.
+Developed by Roundbeargames, indie game developer based in South Korea

-Follow the development journey on [YouTube](https://youtube.com/roundbeargames).
+Follow the development journey on [YouTube](https://youtube.com/roundbeargames)

 ## Overview

-CPPFG2 is a 2D fighting game built in C++.
-This repository contains source code and build instructions for compiling and running on Windows 10.
+CPPFG2 is a 2D fighting game built in C++

+This repository contains source code and build instructions for compiling and running on Windows 10

 ## Windows 10 Installation